 - Add in all remaining ingredients including the tomatoes and stir well to combine.
 All of the pasta should be submerged in the sauce, but the sauce shouldn’t cover the pasta by too much (it should be just covering).

-- Put on the lid, set the valve to sealing and turn on manual high pressure for 6-7 minutes.
-6 minutes will be al dente, 7 will be more well done.
+- Put on the lid, set the valve to sealing and turn on manual high pressure for 6 minutes.

-- Add more chopped basil, cashew parm, red pepper flakes and salt if desired.
+- Add more chopped basil, cashew parm, red pepper flakes and salt if desired and enjoy!